Arvin, Taft, Cal City make 50-worst places to live list

 “The area’s high violent crime rate may be suppressing property values,” 24/7 Wall Street said in its report.

-Outside of Kern County, other cities near Bakersfield also made the list, including Orange Cove in Tulare County, Firebaugh in Fresno County and Corcoran in Kings County.
+Outside of Kern County, other cities in the Central Valley also made the list, including Orange Cove in Tulare County, Firebaugh in Fresno County and Corcoran and Avenal in Kings County.

 Places with fewer than 8,000 residents were not included in the list.